-Check out Iglu’s relocation service to explore this option.
-If you’re an established digital nomad, you can get a business visa through Iglu.
-Iglu, which is a BOI promoted business, helps you relocate and secure a visa.
-As their employee, your clients send payments to Iglu, and Iglu pays you a salary.
+Get in touch with a relocation service provider to explore this option.
+If you’re an established digital nomad, they’ll help you relocate and secure a business visa.
+As their employee, your clients send payments to the relocation service provider, and they pay you a salary.

 On our private Facebook group, Thailand Starter Kit, we host live question-and-answer sessions called “Ask Me Anything,” or “AMAs.”
 In one of our last AMAs on visas and work permits, visa expert Pongkarn “Aom” AomzFondue Khunphasee, who works at Anglo Thai Legal, offered expert advice on moving from a BOI employer to a non-BOI employer, setting up a foundation, and a few freelancer visa questions.

 According to Khun Aom, it’s possible for freelancers to get a work permit on a case-by-case basis.
 But it’s up to the Labor Department officer and depends on the type of work you’re doing.

 To apply for a work permit as a freelancer, you have to submit all relevant documents about your freelance work, including all licenses, type of services, and any other documents pertaining to your practice.

 The officer at the Work Permit Division at the Labor Department will review and decide your fate.
 Renewal is subject to approval and the applicant’s practice will be subject to withholding tax.

 If all those options don’t work for you, you can apply for Thailand Elite Visa.
 It allows you to legally live in Thailand for at least five straight years.

 With this option, you don’t have to do border runs or extend your tourist visa anymore.